-Citizen journalists (bloggers, podcasters, Internet Radio stations and people with large followings on Social Media sites) are the new influencers.
-Take a good long look at traditional media these days: approx once every minute, TV news broadcasts tell you to go to their Facebook, Twitter, and Instagram pages, or even ask you to follow them on Snapchat.
-Many of them have a permanent graphic on the screen with Facebook and Twitter feeds (think CNN or Fox).
+Take a good long look at traditional media these days: approximately once every minute, TV news broadcasts tell you to go to their Facebook, Twitter, and Instagram pages, or even ask you to follow them on Snapchat.
+Many of them have a permanent graphic on the screen with Facebook and Twitter feeds.
 The “real” media is constantly telling viewers to go to social media and contribute.
 And note: There are over 200 Million blogs online.
 One or two of them may just want to write about you.
 “Real media” is exactly what we make it.

-Think Again: The average age of a twitter user is 39.
+Think Again: The average age of a Twitter user is 39.
 The fastest growing demo on Facebook is 55 to 65-year-old women.
 In fact, they have become some of the most active Facebook users.
 Why?
 Because grandma is signing up to look at photos of little Johnny and then realizing that all of her friends and family are actively engaged and… that’s FUN!
 No matter the age of your fanbase, their is a social platform that will best service your community and their preferential way to communicate.

 Many artists only feel that social networking sites are made for promotional use.

 And when we all came to the party with the first ever social network – MySpace – that was indeed the case.
 In fact, the GOAL was: Hype, hype, hype.
 Promote.
 And add, add, add as many friends as possible.
 Rack up the plays by any means necessary.
 Or you wouldn’t get that club to pay attention to you or that record label to sign you!

 There were no personal thoughts or “status updates” in the mix whatsoever.

 Therefore, a lot of artists become deathly afraid of Facebook, Instagram, or even Snapchat because they don’t feel that people want to know their random or personal thoughts.